schafferb/BHDS-2010-Assignment-4/README.md

 11/14/2025 - Ibrahim accepted the invitation

+12/1/2025 - Ibrahim created the code for the filtered data and the histogram.

+12/1/2025 - Ibrahim commented to tha code explaining the purpose of each part of the code.

 11/14/2025 - Ibrahim created a branch and downloaded the data and stored it in an Excel sheet.